-Many people are aware that unsustainable palm practice is linked to deforestation and climate change, with habitats being destroyed as a result land clearance for palm oil plantations.
+Many people are aware that unsustainable palm practice is linked to deforestation and climate change, with habitats being destroyed as a result of land clearance for palm oil plantations.
 It has also contributed to displacing indigenous communities, caused forest fires, and is a key cause of emissions in SE Asia.

 193 critically endangered, endangered and vulnerable species are impacted globally by palm oil, and unsustainable palm oil is one of the biggest threats facing wildlife in places like Borneo and Sumatra.
-150,000 Bornean orangutans have been lost over the past 16 years, with oil palm being one of the main risks.
+150,000 Bornean orangutans have been lost over the past 16 years, with palm oil being one of the main risks.